-At all times during the term of this Grant, Grantee shall carry, at its own expense and with deductibles for its own account, with reliable insurance companies, (if you have a better suggestion let me know) insurance coverage as set forth in Exhibit "B" attached hereto and made a part hereof.
+At all times during the term of this Grant, Grantee shall carry, at its own expense and with deductibles for its own account, with insurance companies reasonably acceptable to Grantor (if you have a better suggestion let me know) insurance coverage as set forth in Exhibit "B" attached hereto and made a part hereof.
 The coverage required therein, (i) represent Grantor's minimum requirements and are not to be construed to void or limit Grantee's indemnity obligations hereunder nor to represent in any manner a determination of the insurance coverage Grantee should or should not maintain for its own protection.
 The insolvency, bankruptcy or failure of any insurance company carrying insurance of Grantee, or the failure of any insurance company to pay claims accruing, shall not be held to affect, negate or waive any of the provisions hereof.
 Grantee shall endeavor to mail 30 day written notice of cancellation or adverse material change.